Tahir-Robinson-CS/CSE1910-CSE-Project-A-Mario-Pineda/proposal/proposal-programingLanguage.md

 * Saving game data, e.g. lederboard data, when running then game on different devices or online.
 Data would probably have to be saved and accessed somwhere online.
 * Performance issue on Raspberry Pi.
 If running the game on a Raspberry Pi there is a risk that there may be lag.
 Solution: don't run it on a RPi.
 * Management of numerous screens, splash screen, game set up, the actual game, result screen, lederboard.
+* Ranking of players for the lederboard.
+How would users be ranked if they have played games with different difficulties?
+Are several different lederbords required?

 ## Time Line
 _Describe in detail what you will complete by the end of each week (end of Friday class)._